qbach1010/DigitalDesign/README.md

 ## 🛠️ Key Hardware Features
 The main functional blocks of the schematic include:

-*   **Power Supply:** Uses a 7805 voltage regulator to power up the circuit and provide the logic HIGH.
+*   **Power Supply:** Uses a 7805 voltage regulator to accept 7 ~ 14 VDC, or just using 5VDC pin to power up the circuit and provide the logic HIGH.

 *   **Adder:** A simple 3-bit to 3-bit adder using full adders.